jenpen/rembr/README.md

 ##Unsolved Problems
 * Need to get the map into the script.js file
-* Editing and deleting perspectives
+* Editing perspectives
 * How to have mobile nav bar overlay on map
 * How to add username to Passport local auth
 * How to display username in Perspective
+* Move map and perspective functionality to the front-end

 ##Coming Features
 * User profile pages
 * Favorite perspectives
 * Tag other users in Perspective
 * Delete user profile
+* Upload photos and videos for perspective location

 ##Contact information
 Create an issue on this repo with any questions.